-- 1 small baguette of French bread , cut into 1/2-inch slices
+- 1 small French baguette cut into 1/2-inch slices

 - Adjust oven rack to lower-middle position and heat oven to 400 degrees.
 Generously spray inside of heavy-bottomed large (at least 7-quart) Dutch oven with nonstick cooking spray.

 - Place butter in pot and add onions and 1 teaspoon salt.
-Cook, covered, 1 hour (onions will be moist and slightly reduced in volume).
+Put in oven, covered, 1 hour (onions will be moist and slightly reduced in volume).

 - Remove pot from oven and stir onions, scraping bottom and sides of pot.
 Return pot to oven with lid slightly ajar and continue to cook until onions are very soft and golden brown, 1 1/2 to 1 3/4 hours longer.
 Remove from oven and turn oven off.

 - Stir in broths, 2 cups water, thyme, bay leaf, salt, pepper, and paprika, scraping up any final bits of browned crust on bottom and sides of pot.
 Increase heat to high and bring to simmer.
 Reduce heat to low, cover, and simmer 30 minutes.
 Remove and discard herbs, then season with salt and pepper.

 - Let soup cool completely then cover and refrigerate overnight.
 Remove from the refrigerator an hour before serving.